 Our international business is subject to risks typical of an international business, including, but not limited to differing economic conditions, changes in political climate, differing tax structures, other regulations and restrictions, and foreign exchange rate volatility.

-Our international operations currently include business activity out of offices in the United Kingdom, the Netherlands, France, Australia, China, Japan, Singapore, and India.
-When the U.S. dollar strengthens against a foreign currency, the value of our sales and expenses in that currency converted to U.S. dollars increases.
-We recognized a foreign exchange gain of \$0.6 million in 2016, and foreign exchange losses of \$0.1 million and \$0.4 million in 2015 and 2014, respectively.
+Our international operations currently include business activity out of offices in the United Kingdom, the Netherlands, France, Germany, Australia, Chile, China, Japan, Singapore, and India.
+When the U.S. dollar strengthens against a foreign currency, the value of our sales and expenses in that currency converted to U.S. dollars decreases.
+When the U.S. dollar weakens, the value of our sales and expenses in that currency converted to U.S. dollars increases.
+We recognized foreign exchange losses of \$1.8 million and \$0.1 million in 2017 and 2015, respectively, and a foreign exchange gain of \$0.6 million in 2016.
 Foreign exchange rate transaction gains and losses are classified in "Other income (loss), net" in our Consolidated Statements of Income.
+A fluctuation of 10% in the period end exchange rates at December 31, 2017 relative to the U.S. dollar would result in a change of approximately \$0.4 million in the reported foreign currency loss.
 A fluctuation of 10% in the period end exchange rates at December 31, 2016 relative to the U.S. dollar would result in a change of approximately \$0.3 million in the reported foreign currency gain.
-A fluctuation of 10% in the period end exchange rates at December 31, 2015 relative to the U.S. dollar would result in a change of approximately \$0.2 million in the reported foreign currency loss.